The 2013 Poppies - the Judges!

 including such series as STAR TREK: THE BURDEN OF KNOWLEDGE, ILLYRIA:

-HAUNTED, KHAN: RULING IN HELL, and the upcoming STAR TREK:
+HAUNTED, KHAN: RULING IN HELL, DOCTOR WHO: PRISONERS OF

-He has a startlingly large toy collection, but in this crowd it's
+Bronze Ages.
+He has a startlingly large toy collection, but in this

-lines including DC Universe, Master of the Universe, Ghostbusters,
+lines including DC Universe, Master of the Universe and Ghostbusters.

-fan himself, Scott began his career in advertising but quickly followed
+himself, Scott began his career in advertising but quickly followed his